edreyer/modulith/Readme.md

-# DVx Base
+# Microlith

-A foundational project for any DVx technology-based venture
+A foundational project for any technology venture

 ## What is it?